 Originally from Houston, Texas, but lived most of her life in Dallas, Texas, Holly moved to New York City as an intern for Donna Karan in 2003, which furthered her passion for both the technical and creative aspects of design.
 She then made her way back to Dallas after attending Oklahoma State University majoring in Apparel Design.

-What is the process of designing a boot?
+Describe the process of designing a boot.

 When I think about cowboy boots, I imagine it’s a blank canvas.
 There is so much freedom and opportunity you can take when designing a cowboy boot that you don’t have with any other type of footwear, and that’s what makes my job so fun, there are really no boundaries.
 When beginning the process of designing a boot, you first have to forget design all together.
 It is our job to figure out why Lucchese will produce the next groundbreaking product, why it will be “better” or more valuable than the others.
 It starts with the customer.
 What do they need and what will they need?
 Then, begins the research of current and future trends, selecting a color pallet, SKU count, product end use, etc. Do I stick with a neutral color pallet, or do I take a risk with color and pattern?
 What is trending in fashion – if monotone neutrals are walking the runways of Paris, will customers want a statement shoe this season?
 It is important to be aware of what happened last season, then decide how you best believe trends will evolve next season.